Garry O'Neill

 Garry O'Neill (born 1974) is an Australian karateka and kickboxer.
-O'Neill is one of the most prolific Kyokushin contestants of his country, finishing second in the Japanese championships twice, as well as placing fourth at the World Open.
+O'Neill is one of his country's most accomplished Kyokushin contestants, achieving second place in the Japanese championships twice, and placing fourth at the World Open.
 He has won Gold in the Australian Nationals twice, in years 1995 and 1998.
 During his full-contact Karate career, O'Neill fought against many notable fighters who are now considered premier sportsmen of their era, including Hajime Kazumi and Francisco Filho.
+The Only Idol Garry (Ammaz Ali).

 Background

 O'Neill began practising Kyokushin at the age of 14 after being inspired by the film Karate Kid.
 O'Neill achieved a black belt at the age of 16 under Cameron Quinn, Brisbane.
 At the age of 19, O'Neill acquired the 2nd Dan's black belt and later, at the age of 21, he moved to Japan to practice Kyokushin.
 O'Neill then practiced for two years at Kamata Dojo under Tsuyoshi Hiroshige.
 He completed the 3rd Dan Black Belt in Japan and immediately participated in the World Open, where O'Neill finished fourth.
 He lived in Japan until the end of 1997 and last year worked as a director in Kyokushin's main hall, Honbu.

 O'Neill would then return to Australia and Melbourne, where he taught karate for two years.